Contractible 3-manifold and Positive scalar curvature (II)

-Let us consider a complete contractible Riemannian $3$-manifold $(M, g)$ of positive scalar curvature and a complete (non-compact) embedded stable minimal surface $\Sigma\subset (M, g)$.
-From Theorem 2 of \cite{SY} and Theorem \ref{proper}, the surface $\Sigma$ is a properly embedded plane (i.e. it is diffeomorphic to $\mathbb{R}^{2}$).
+Let $(M, g)$ be a complete contractible Riemannian $3$-manifold of positive scalar curvature and $\Sigma\subset (M, g)$ a complete (non-compact) embedded stable minimal surface.
+From [Theorem 2, Page 211] in \cite{SY} and Theorem \ref{proper}, the surface $\Sigma$ is a properly embedded plane (i.e. diffeomorphic to $\mathbb{R}^{2}$).

-In the genus one case, the geometry of such a stable minimal surface is constrained by Property P (See Theorem 4.2 of \cite{W1}).
+In the genus one case, the geometry of such a stable minimal surface is constrained by Property P (see Theorem 4.2 of \cite{W1}).
 In general, its geometry is related with the fundamental group at infinity.